Schools release COVID numbers in Richmond, Columbia counties

 - Pine Hill, 6 positive students, 37 quarantined students, 0 positive employees, 0 quarantined employees

-- Spirit Creek, 0 positive students, 1 quarantined student, 0 positive employees, 0 quarantined employees
+- Spirit Creek, 0 positive students, 1 quarantined students, 0 positive employees, 0 quarantined employees

 - Tutt, 1 positive student, 14 quarantined students, 1 positive employee, 1 quarantined employee